 Widespread misconception and stigma around CBD and hemp, Kilbourne says, actually “creates an educational opportunity [to] share the differences between the two and work to reduce any negative stigma that is present.”

 The global market for hemp consists of more than 25,000 products, among them auto parts, food and beverages, fabrics and textiles, cosmetics, pharmaceuticals, nutritional supplements, and home furnishings.
 The possibilities for farmers and agricultural industry leaders are virtually endless, assuming they can obtain the proper licensing to cultivate hemp.
 Currently, the world’s leaders in hemp production are China, Russia, and South Korea.
-According to the University of Tennessee’s Department of Agriculture, “current industry estimates report that U.S. retail sales of all hemp-based products may exceed $300 million per year.”
+According to Vote Hemp, the nation’s leading hemp advocacy organization, the current industry estimate for U.S. retail sales of all hemp-based products may exceed $800 million per year.

 The Tennessee Hemp Association (TNHIA) is a membership-based non-profit that has been serving members of the hemp industry since 1994, and has over 800 estimated members, both national and international.
 Their mission is to educate the public hemp production and its many attributes as a crop, maintain and defend the integrity of hemp products, advocate for socially sound business practices, and help facilitate the exchange of information between hemp agriculturists, processors, manufacturers, distributors, and retailers.